Netanyahu seeks to dismiss Israel's internal security chief as power struggle boils over

-TEL AVIV, Israel — (AP) — Israeli Prime Minister Benjamin Netanyahu said Sunday he will seek to dismiss the head of the country's internal security service this week, deepening a power struggle between the men that is focused largely on who bears responsibility for the Hamas attack that sparked the war in Gaza.
+JERUSALEM — (AP) — Israeli Prime Minister Benjamin Netanyahu said Sunday he will seek to dismiss the head of the country's internal security service this week, deepening a power struggle focused largely on who bears responsibility for the Hamas attack that sparked the war in Gaza.

-The effort by Netanyahu to remove Shin Bet Director Ronen Bar is the latest move in an increasingly acrimonious dispute, which also involves the security service's investigation into close aides of Netanyahu.
-In response, Bar said he would refuse to immediately step down, heightening the turmoil.
+Netanyahu's effort to remove Ronen Bar as director of the Shin Bet follows an increasingly acrimonious dispute that also involves the security service's investigation into close aides of the prime minister.

-Netanyahu said in a statement the he has had “ongoing distrust” with Bar, and “this distrust has grown over time.”
+Netanyahu said he has had “ongoing distrust” with Bar, and “this distrust has grown over time.”

-Bar replied in a statement that he planned to continue in the post for the near future and had told that to Netanyahu, citing his “personal obligations” to free the remaining hostages in Gaza, finish sensitive investigations and prepare potential successors.
+In a statement, Bar replied that he planned to continue in the post for the near future and had told Netanyahu, citing “personal obligations” to free the remaining hostages in Gaza, finish “sensitive investigations” and prepare potential successors.

+Bar also said Netanyahu’s expectation of a personal loyalty that contradicts the public interest is fundamentally wrong.
+But he emphasized to Netanyahu that he would respect any legal decision made regarding his tenure.

 The Shin Bet is responsible for monitoring Palestinian militant groups, and recently issued a report accepting responsibility for its failures around the Oct.
 7, 2023, Hamas attack.
-But it also criticized Netanyahu, saying failed government policies helped create the climate that led to it.
+It also criticized Netanyahu, saying failed government policies helped create the climate that led to it.

-Whereas the army concluded in a recent report that it underestimated Hamas' capabilities, Shin Bet said it had a "deep understanding of the threat."
-In veiled criticism of the government, the agency said its attempts to thwart the Hamas threat were not implemented.
+While the army concluded in a recent report that it underestimated Hamas' capabilities, Shin Bet said it had a "deep understanding of the threat."
+In veiled criticism of the government, the agency said its attempts to thwart the threat were not implemented.

-“The investigation reveals a long and deliberate disregard from the political leadership from the organization’s warnings,” Bar said Sunday.
+“The investigation reveals a long and deliberate disregard from the political leadership from the organization’s warnings,” Bar's statement said.

-The tensions boiled over this weekend when Bar’s predecessor, Nadav Argaman, said he would release sensitive information about Netanyahu if it is found that the prime minister had broken the law.
-Netanyahu accused Argaman of blackmail and filed a police complaint.

 Netanyahu has resisted calls for an official state commission of inquiry into the Oct.
 7 attack and has tried to blame the failures on the army and security agencies.
 In recent months, a number of senior security officials, including a defense minister and army chief, have been fired or forced to step down.